 Looking to buy Tata Nexon EV or Tigor EV?
 Check waiting period

 Looking to buy Tata Nexon EV or Tigor EV?
-Check waiting period1 min read .
-Updated: 02 Nov 2021, 09:19 AM IST
+Check waiting period

 Global chip shortage crisis has hit the Indian auto industry as well.
 Tata Motors too feels the pinch as it said that waiting period even on its EVs like Nexon and Tigor has gone up.